 If you meet the criteria for an exception to the Value Formulary, the Plan Manager may issue an override.
 Once an override is in place, the drug excluded from the Value Formulary will be covered according to plan design.
+If an exception on a drug is approved, and would otherwise be considered a preventive drug, it will bypass the deductible, as do other drugs included in the preventive therapy drug benefit.
 If you do not meet the criteria for an exception, the override request will be denied.
 You may appeal the denial in accordance with the Appeal provisions outlined in this SPD.